aionnetwork/aion-docs/developers/fundamentals/contracts/require.md

 title: Require
 ---

-Use[ Blockchain.require()](https://avm-api.aion.network/avm/blockchain#require(boolean%29) to add requirements or restrictions for an action to be executed.
+Use [Blockchain.require()](https://avm-api.aion.network/avm/blockchain#require(boolean%29) to add requirements or restrictions for an action to be executed.
 It checks the provided condition is true or not.
-If it is false, it triggers a[ revert](https://avm-api.aion.network/avm/blockchain#revert%28%29).
+If it is false, it triggers a [revert](https://avm-api.aion.network/avm/blockchain#revert%28%29).
+This is sometimes called a `modifier`.

 ## Example Contract